- 1 Best Flushing Toilet Reviews (Updated List)

 Comfort is very important, so make sure to invest in a good toilet seat.
 A padded toilet seat, for instance, will be much more comfortable to sit on thanks to the cushioning.
 Plus, every toilet will require maintenance every now and again, which is why it would not hurt to invest in a toilet repair kit.
 Regardless of the type of toilet that you have in your home, a repair kit will have anything that you need to repair any damage.

 If you are a tall person, the last thing you want is to squat over your toilet each time business has to go down.
 Similarly, if you are not very tall, it might not be very comfortable to have your feet dangling over the floor.
-So, depending on your height, you can go for a low-profile toilet (14-15 inches) or a comfort height toilet (17-19 inches).
+So, in order to choose the best toilet height depending on your height, you can go for a low-profile toilet (14-15 inches) or a comfort height toilet (17-19 inches).

 The bends that you can see at the back of the toilet go under the name of trapways.
 A concealed trapway will be smooth, ergo very easy to clean.
 Those whose trapways you can see are called skirted, and while they are not that difficult to clean, they are still more prone to gather bacteria than a smooth one.
 You may be interested to learn more about unclogging toilets and fixing leaking toilets.